.

 Minerals form scale and react with the additives in the coolant to reduce their effectiveness.
 Softened water is even worse because it contains chlorides (from sodium chloride), and, as we all know, salt equals corrosion.
 As rust and corrosion eat away at the metal, debris enters the coolant causing it to discolor.
 The debris can damage the water pump seal, cause thermostats to stick and clog radiator and heater tubes.
 The only way to get rid of the contaminants is to replace the coolant with either new coolant or coolant that has been recycled using an OEM-approved method.

-The coolant also picks up lead from soldered joints and seams in copper/brass radiators.
-Though most vehicles today have aluminum radiators (over 90% of new vehicles, and about 60% of all vehicles that are on the road), there are still a lot of vehicles that have copper/brass radiators and heater cores.
+The coolant also picks up lead from soldered joints and seams in copper/brass radiators on older vehicles.
+Though most late model cars and trucks have aluminum radiators (over 90% of new vehicles, and about 60% of all vehicles that are on the road), there are still a lot of older vehicles that have copper/brass radiators and heater cores.
 Newer applications use lower lead content solder, but older vehicles as well as some aftermarket replacement radiators still use solder that is 92% to 98% lead.
 Lead does the cooling system no harm, but it creates a potential disposal problem.
 Lead is one of the heavy, toxic metals that we do not want in the environment.
 So even if your local water treatment facility allows used antifreeze to be dumped down your sanitary sewer drain, the lead will still end up in the environment.

 Speaking of dumping, the worst thing anybody can do is dump used coolant down a storm sewer or onto open ground.
 Ethylene glycol is poisonous to humans, animals and plants.
 Though it will eventually break down, it can do a lot of environmental damage in the meantime especially if it seeps into ground water.
 A single gallon of used antifreeze can make 10,000 gallons of ground water unsafe to drink!